What is a Nationally Coordinated Criminal History Check for construction workers?

 Australian National Character Check (ANCC) has options for approved organisations to manage the process centrally.
 This is managed via the ANCC business portal.
 All organisations undergo a process of approval prior to being granted access.

-Police checks can only be undertaken with the informed consent of the individual who is the subject of the background check.
+Nationally Coordinated Criminal History Checks can only be undertaken with the informed consent of the individual who is the subject of the background check.